Deveo/emojione-png-sprites/README.md

 Say, we want emoji to be 20px in size.
 For retina screens, we want the emoji to be displayed in double and triple quality.

-40 and 60 sprite sizes aren't available, so we'll use larger ones: 48 and 64.
+40 and 60 sprite sizes aren't available, so we'll use a larger one: 64.

 The following example assumes that the spritesheets are available on the web server under these paths:

     /assets/emojione-png-sprites/sprite-20.png
-    /assets/emojione-png-sprites/sprite-48.png
     /assets/emojione-png-sprites/sprite-64.png

 Import the mixin and invoke it like this: